thn053/cse15l-lab-reports/index.md

 }
 ```
 ## Example 4: Using ls with No Arguments "ls"
--Current Directory: We are still in /Users/oceenguyen/lecture1.
+1) Current Directory: We are still in /Users/oceenguyen/lecture1.
--Output Explanation: Lists files and folders in the current directory.
+2) Output Explanation: Lists files and folders in the current directory.
 ## Example 5: Using ls with a Directory Path "ls lecture1"
--Current Directory: We are still in /Users/oceenguyen/lecture1.
+1) Current Directory: We are still in /Users/oceenguyen/lecture1.
--Output Explanation: Lists files and folders in the lecture1 directory.
+2) Output Explanation: Lists files and folders in the lecture1 directory.
 ## Example 6: Using ls with an Invalid Path "ls Hello.class "
--Current Directory: We are still in /Users/oceenguyen/lecture1.
+1) Current Directory: We are still in /Users/oceenguyen/lecture1.
--Output Explanation: Lists files and folders in the Hello.class directory.
+2) Output Explanation: Lists files and folders in the Hello.class directory.
 ## 3) cat command
 ```
 {